AoifeHughes/Short-Stories/important_characters/character_templates/background_design.md

 - Knives are anything which can raise the stakes of a character's situation
 - The term knives is suggestive of the stabbing in the back which these traits encourage
-- A well developed character may have ~7 or so
+- A well-developed character may have ~7 or so
   - Minor characters can probably have less.

 ##  Examples